SamvelKarapetyaan/animal_classification/README.md

 9. "scoiattolo": "squirrel"
 10. "ragno": "spider"

+You can access the dataset we used for training at the following link: [Dataset Link](https://drive.google.com/drive/folders/1Wm8gLNpSvOoiDtiqUVG4-JIRfcmrrvCl?usp=sharing).

-We have implemented two networks for this task: one using TensorFlow and the other using PyTorch.
-You can choose either of them for the implementation.
+We have implemented two separate networks for this task, one using TensorFlow and the other using PyTorch.
+You have the flexibility to choose either of these frameworks for the implementation.